Maplewarrior/Masters-thesis/exp1/readme.md

 ```

 ## The network
-The network is a simple feedforward network can be seend below:
+The network is a simple feedforward network which can be seen below:
 ![Network architecture](results/nn_model_architecture.png)

 ## Experiment runs
 Now we run the experiment on each of the dataset configuration, moving the rogue point.